Offline Handwritten Signature Verification - Literature Review: Model Training

 \subsection{Support Vector Machines}

-In its original formulation, SVMs are used for two-class classification problems, and learn a hyperplane that maximizes the margin, that is, the distance between the hyperplane and the samples of each class closest to this hyperplane.
-A second formulation of the model considers a ``soft margin", to enable the classification of problems that are not linearly separable \cite{cortes_support-vector_1995}.
-The effectiveness of the model is further increased by the usage of the ``kernel trick", that allows the classification in a higher-dimensional feature space implicitly, by the usage of a kernel function.

-Support Vector Machines have been extensively used for signature verification, for both writer-dependent and writer-independent classification \cite{ozgunduz_off-line_2005}, \cite{justino_comparison_2005}, \cite{bertolini_reducing_2010}, \cite{kumar_writer-independent_2012}.
+Support Vector Machines have been extensively used for signature verification, for both writer-dependent and writer-independent classification \cite{ozgunduz_off-line_2005}, \cite{justino_comparison_2005}, \cite{bertolini_reducing_2010}, \cite{kumar_writer-independent_2012}, \cite{yilmaz_score_2016}, \cite{hafemann_pr_2017}, empirically showing to be the one of the most effective classifiers for the task.
 In recent years, Guerbai et al \cite{guerbai_effective_2015} used One-Class SVMs for the task.
 This type of model attempt to only model one class (in the case of signature verification, only the genuine signatures), which is a desirable property, since for the actual users enrolled in the system we only have the genuine signatures to train the model.
-However, even in this scenario there is a need to use forgeries (in their case, random forgeries) to define the thresholds of the classifiers.
+However, the low number of genuine signatures present an important challenge for this strategy.